gaurav166/gaurav166/README.md

 - 👋 Hi, I’m @gaurav166
 - 👀 I’m interested in Java, JavaScript, Python, C++
-- 🌱 I’m currently learning Android Development
-- 💞️ I’m looking to collaborate on challenging projects mostly backend
+- 💞️ I’m looking to collaborate on projects.

 <!---
 gaurav166/gaurav166 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.